mehulagg/gitlab/doc/user/project/issue_board.md

 When you hover over the blocked icon (**{issue-block}**), a detailed information popover is displayed.

-To enable this in group issue boards, enable the [GraphQL-based sidebar](#graphql-based-sidebar-for-group-issue-boards).
+To enable this in issue boards, enable the [GraphQL-based boards](#graphql-based-issue-boards).
-The feature is enabled by default when you use group issue boards with epic swimlanes.
+The feature is enabled by default when you use issue boards with epic swimlanes.

 ![Blocked issues](img/issue_boards_blocked_icon_v13_10.png)